legion-labs/legion/apps/src-ctl-cli/doc/Design.md

 - No concurrency guarantees.
 - Makes possible tight collaboration workflows
   * one workspace shared by many people
-  * auto-sync workspace that's always on latest (except for modified files)
+  * auto-sync workspace that's always on latest (auto-merging of local changes?)

 ---